Don't be a victim! Learn the signs of verbal abuse and how to protect yourself.

 - I will not drive you to the doctor.
 You always make a mountain out of a molehill.

-- There is nothing wrong with my having lunch with an old boyfriend.
-Your jealousy just proves you are sick!
+- There is nothing wrong with me having lunch with an old boyfriend.
+Your jealousy proves you are sick!

-Threatening with harsh consequences to manipulating your opinions or behavior is verbal abuse.
+Threatening with harsh consequences is a form of verbal abuse.